krystianbajno/phishlookup/README.md

 # FAQ

 Q: Does this tool detect domains with special characters like Turkish letters or punycode?

 A: Yes, Phishlookup is fully equipped to handle punycode domains and special characters.

 Q: Can it identify typosquatting domains?

 A: Absolutely.
 The tool is designed to generate and detect common typosquatting variations.

 Q: What inspired the creation of this tool?

 A: This tool was inspired by [dnstwist](https://github.com/elceef/dnstwist) by [@elceef](https://github.com/elceef).
 Kudos to @elceef for their outstanding work!
 While dnstwist is excellent, Phishlookup aims to be more extensible and incorporate additional methods for domain permutations.

-Q: Why should I use Phishlookup over other tools?
-A: Phishlookup is easier to extend, offers more permutation methods, and provides a streamlined scanning process with a focus on speed and customization.

 # Contributing
 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests to improve the tool.